Monsieur Beaucaire (1924 film): Plot

 The Duke of Chartres is in love with Princess Henriette, but she seemingly wants nothing to do with him.
 Eventually he grows tired of her insults and flees to England when Louis XV insists that the two marry.
 He goes undercover as Monsieur Beaucaire, the barber of the French Ambassador, and finds that he enjoys the freedom of a commoner’s life.
 After catching the Duke of Winterset cheating at cards, he forces him to introduce him as a nobleman to Lady Mary, with whom he has become infatuated.
 When Lady Mary is led to believe that the Duke of Chartres is merely a barber she loses interest in him.
 She eventually learns that he is a nobleman after all and tries to win him back, but the Duke of Chartres opts to return to France and Princess Henriette who now returns his affection.

 Production notes

 Monsieur Beaucaire was produced by Famous Players–Lasky, directed by Sidney Olcott, and distributed by Paramount Pictures.
 It was filmed at Kaufman Astoria Studios in New York City.

-For this film, whose action is set at the court of King Louis XV of France, the atmosphere is resolutely French and French-speaking.
+For this film, whose action is set at the court of King Louis XV, the atmosphere is resolutely French and French-speaking.
 It is French dancer Paulette Duval's second American picture; the Belgian André Daven, playing the brother of Valentino's character, was hired for his resemblance to the Latin lover; the Nantes-based Georges Barbier designed the 350 costumes.
 The film's dialogues were written in French for more realism.
 Valentino speaks French, as do Bebe Daniels, Lowell Sherman and Sidney Olcott.